 If one wonders why there would be a preemptive backlash at all when Nintendo had proven time and again that doing so is betting against the house, it’s important to know exactly what the critical climate was like in the late 2010s.
 Video game critics – particularly independent ones – were still taking cues from their film-loving counterparts.
 Although they sought to legitimize the medium as an art form, it was, in practice, akin to jamming a square peg in a round hole.
 Many of the sensibilities film scholars built up over the years simply couldn’t be applied to video games critiques.
 Series could still be good ten installments in, gamers regularly accepted premises film critics would dismiss without a second thought, and domestic developers had to compete on even ground with foreign masters.
 It was highly defeating for the critics to begin latching onto games that toned down its unique qualities.
 The Western AAA industry taking cues from Hollywood and the indie scene’s openly cynical walking simulator movement were manifestations of the medium’s serious self-esteem issues.

 As such, my feelings about Super Mario Odyssey are very similar to the ones I have about Breath of the Wild.
-The game was so fundamentally against what critics wanted at the time that I knew it earned every single one of its accolades fairly – not by pandering to them.
+The game was so fundamentally against what critics wanted at the time that I knew it earned every single one of its accolades fairly.
 If you have been following the series from the beginning, Super Mario Odyssey is a wonderful trip down memory lane; for newcomers, it is a history lesson come to life.
 Either way, Super Mario Odyssey is an essential experience, easily being one of the first truly great games to debut on the Switch and proving to the world that Nintendo hadn’t lost their touch.